IBM/aspera-cli/README.md

         --sync-name=VALUE            Sync name
-        --default-ports=ENUM         Use standard FASP ports or get from node api (gen4): no, [yes] --sync-info=VALUE            Information for sync instance and sessions (Hash) --sync-session=VALUE         Name of session to use for admin commands. default: first one in sync_info
+        --default-ports=ENUM         Use standard FASP ports or get from node api (gen4): no, [yes] --sync-info=VALUE            Information for sync instance and sessions (Hash)

 COMMAND: orchestrator